DynamoDB Performance & Latency - Everything You Need To Know

 Conclusion

-In this article, we took a look at benchmarks and metrics for DynamoDB latency, troubleshooting latency in DynamoDB, improving DynamoDB performance using best practices.
+In this article, we took a look at benchmarks and metrics for DynamoDB latency, troubleshooting latency in DynamoDB, and improving DynamoDB performance using best practices.
 Finally, we analyzed DynamoDB against other database vendors.

 I hope this article provides everything you need to know about latency in DynamoDB.